sunpy/sunpy/docs/tutorial/acquiring_data/index.rst

     <BLANKLINE>
           Client                                                            Description
     ----------------- -----------------------------------------------------------------------------------------------------------------------
-    SoloClient        Provides access to SPICE Kernels of the Solar Orbiter (SOLO) mission.
+    SPICEClient       Provides access to  SPICE data of both PSP and Solar Orbiter (Solo).
     CDAWEBClient      Provides access to query and download from the Coordinated Data Analysis Web (CDAWeb).
     ADAPTClient       Provides access to the ADvanced Adaptive Prediction Technique (ADAPT) products of the National Solar Observatory (NSO).
     EVEClient         Provides access to Level 0CS Extreme ultraviolet Variability Experiment (EVE) data.